icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-professionals.md

 ---
 # Handling healthcare professionals

-[Healthcare professionals](../glossary.md#Data owner) are either doctors, nurses, physiotherapists, etc. They are the people who are going to use the medical device to take care of patients.
+[Healthcare professionals](/sdks/glossary#data-owner) are doctors, nurses, physiotherapists, etc. They are the people who are going to use the medical device to take care of patients.

-Healthcare professionals can also in certain cases be a healthcare organization.
+Healthcare professionals can also in certain cases be a healthcare organizations.
 The healthcareProfessionalApi allows you to manage [Healthcare professionals](../references/classes/HealthcareProfessional.md).

 ## Create a healthcare professional